jacksonrayhamilton/bundlifier/README.md

 ## Command Line Interface

-Run `bundlify` to build files from the current directory's "input directory" (`./client/` by default) and save them to its "output directory" (`./public/` by default).
+Run `bundlify` to build files from the current directory’s “input directory” (`./client/` by default) and save them to its “output directory” (`./public/` by default).

 Run `bundlify --maybe-build` (or the shorthand, `bundlify -m`) to create bundles